Hug

-A hug is a form of endearment, universal in most human communities, in which two or more people put their arms around the neck, back, or waist of one another and hold each other closely.
+A hug is a form of endearment, found in virtually all human communities, in which two or more people put their arms around the neck, back, under the armpits or waists of one another and hold each other closely.
 If more than two people are involved, it may be referred to as a group hug.
-Hugs can last for any duration.

 Etymology

 The origins of the word are unknown, but two hypotheses exist.
-The first is that the verb "hug" (first used in the 1560s) could be related to the Old Norse word hugga, which meant to comfort.
+The first is that the verb hug, first used in the 1560s, could be related to the Old Norse word hugga, which meant to comfort.
 The second hypothesis is that the word is related to the German word hegen, which means to foster or cherish, and originally meant to enclose with a hedge.

 Characteristics

 A hug, sometimes in association with a kiss, is a form of nonverbal communication.
-Depending on culture, context and relationship, a hug can indicate familiarity, love, affection, friendship, brotherhood, flirting or sympathy.
-A hug can indicate support, comfort, and consolation, particularly where words are insufficient.
+Depending on culture, context and relationship, a hug can indicate familiarity, love, affection, friendship, gratitude, fraternity, flirting, or sympathy.

+Hugs can indicate support, comfort, and consolation, particularly where words are insufficient.
 A hug usually demonstrates affection and emotional warmth, sometimes arising from joy or happiness when reunited with someone or seeing someone absent after a long time.
 A non-reciprocal hug may demonstrate a relational problem.

 A hug can range from a brief one-second squeeze, with the arms not fully around the other person, to an extended holding.
 The length of a hug in any situation is socially and culturally determined.
 In the case of lovers, and occasionally others, the hips may also be pressed together.
 The emotionality of the hug can also influence the direction of the hug.

 The direction of hugs generally corresponds with handedness, with right-handed people tending to lead with the right hand, but a heightened emotional state makes it slightly more likely for people to lead with the left hand.
 This small but significant effect has been attributed to right-hemispheric emotional processing.